The

-The number of people killed by the deadly Ebola virus in West Africa has risen to 467, the World Health Organization (WHO) has said.
+number of people killed by the deadly Ebola virus in West Africa has

+Sixty-eight of the deaths had been recorded since 23 June, the WHO said.
 The number of cases had risen from 635 on 23 June to 759, a 20% increase, the WHO added.

 It is the largest outbreak - in terms of cases, deaths and geographical spread - to affect Guinea, Sierra Leone and Liberia.